JK123kant/todoproject/README.md

 Create an Element: A new <li> element is created to represent the task.
 Set the Text and Attributes: The text of the task is set, and necessary classes are applied.
 Append the Element: The newly created <li> element is appended to the parent <ul>.
-Code Example:
-js
-Copy code
-// Create a new list item and append it to the list function addTaskToList(taskText) {
-    const li = document.createElement('li'); // Create new <li> element
-    li.textContent = taskText; // Set task text
-    document.querySelector('ul').appendChild(li); // Append <li> to the <ul>
-}
-Folder Structure
-graphql
-Copy code
-project-folder/
-│
-├── index.html          # The main HTML file
-├── style.css           # The CSS file for styling
-├── script.js           # The JavaScript file that handles the functionality └── README.md           # This file, describing the project

 How to Set Up and Run
 Download the project or clone it from the repository.
 Open index.html in your browser to run the to-do list app.